lf-edge/eve/docs/MEMORY-SETTINGS.md

-An indication that the EVE services require more memory can be the situation when the EVE services are frequently hitting memory limits and the OOM killer is fired with constraint `CONSTRAINT_NONE` and the `oom_memcg` value set to one of the cgroups of the EVE services:
+An indication that the EVE services require more memory can be the situation when the EVE services are frequently hitting memory limits and the OOM killer is fired with constraint `CONSTRAINT_NONE` and the `oom_memcg` value set to one of the cgroups of the EVE services.

 #### Global vs app-specific VMM Overhead